psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 1. Check your job.
     - There are several issues that can happen upon importing a vector image.
 		- If the vectors are messed up, in which case you will have to manually edit your job by clicking "Edit Nodes", and adding nodes to the parts you want to remove, or move.
 It takes practice.
+            - You may also be able to fix this by selecting a different "spline type" when exporting your DXF.
         - Your vector image is scaled way too small.
-           Select your vector shapes, and check the width and length in the upper left corner (not the x and y values, that is the position of your piece).
+            - Select your vector shapes, and check the width and length in the upper left corner (not the x and y values, that is the position of your piece).
-           The program has a tendency to take inch dimensions and just turn them into millimeters (not convert, just changes it, ex.
-6 inches becomes 6 mm).
+              The program assumes your DXF is in millimeters.
+So, a 6" box would appear as 6 mm.
               To fix this, you should export your vector file in millimeters.
-           Alternatively, you can fix this by highlighting all of your shapes, and converting your dimensions in inches into millimeters (multiply each dimension by 25.4) and entering that in for the height and width.
+              Alternatively, you can fix this on the fly by scaling the offending objects by a factor of __25.4__.

 ## Safety Checks
+{%comment%}
+TODO:
+- [ ] Get a picture of this tray.
+- [ ] Fill out this section more.
+{%endcomment%}
+1. Make sure there isn't excessive debris in the tray under the chamber.
+    - __Danger: make sure the laser is disabled before checking the tray!__

 ## Power and Speed Settings
 Image files (.jpg, .png, etc.) will **always** raster, meaning it will not cut.